The version should get a status archived like projects

 So the 'archived' state would assigned to the oldest but no longer maintained versions.

-#5 Updated by Nils Grimm almost 2 years ago
+#5 Updated by Nils Grimm about 2 years ago

 And about the category change: